 6. Evaluate Yourself

-Imagine doing all the hard work but not noticing any progress in the end.
+Imagine doing all the hard work but not noticing any learning progress in the end.
 To keep this devastating misfortune from happening, keep evaluating yourself regularly.
 It can be done weekly or bi-weekly as per the nature of what you’re practicing.

 Your personal evaluations should be honest.
 One way to measure your progress is to time yourself.
 It will be a foolproof representation of your advancement.